willhaslett/covid-19-growth/README.md

 ### What do I get?
 Two sets of output data are constructed at runtime, one for all global data and one for all US data.
 The US data are parsed and demographic data are added.
-The NYT and JH US data are available separately and as a combined time series.
+The NYT and JHU US data are available separately and as a combined time series.

 The three output formats, Pandas, CSV and JSON, all contain the same data, with the dataframes and CSV files having the same tabular format, and the JSON files structured by the